davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-How-To-Add.md

 ## How to Add a New High-Level Test

-Adding a new test to the "High-Level Tests" suite involves creating a self-contained test file that defines the drawing logic and configures the test using `RenderTestBuilder`.
+Adding a new test to the "High-Level Tests" suite involves creating a self-contained test file that defines the drawing logic and registers the test using `registerHighLevelTest()`.

 Follow these steps:

 1.  **Create Test File and Define Drawing Logic:**
     *   Create a new file inside the `tests/browser-tests/test-cases/` directory.
     *   Name the file according to the test parameters using `--` separators and ending with `--test.js` (e.g., `rectangles--S-size--filled--semitransparent-fill--crisp-pixel-pos-and-size--no-rotation--test.js`).
     *   Inside this file, create a JavaScript function for the drawing logic.
-Follow the established naming convention (e.g., `draw_rectangles__S_size__...`).
+Use the uniform function name `drawTest`.
-    *   **Signature:** The function should accept the rendering context, current iteration number, and optionally an `instances` parameter for potential performance testing compatibility:
+    *   **Signature:** The function must use the exact signature:
-        `function myDrawingFunction(ctx, currentIterationNumber /*, ...any extra args, */, instances = null)`
+        `function drawTest(ctx, currentIterationNumber, instances = null)`
         *   `ctx`: Will be either a `CrispSwContext` or a `CanvasRenderingContext2D`.
 Use Canvas API methods compatible with both (or check `typeof ctx.strokeLine === 'function'` etc. if needed to differentiate).
         *   `currentIterationNumber`: Available if needed for the visual test logic (e.g., passed to helpers that might use it, though `SeededRandom` is usually sufficient directly).
-        *   `any extra args`: If you pass static arguments via `RenderTestBuilder.runCanvasCode(..., arg1, arg2)`, they will appear here before `instances`.
         *   `instances`: Typically `null` when run via `high-level-tests.html`.
-Included for easier adaptation if the test is later used in the performance suite (`performance-tests.html`), where it would indicate the number of shapes to draw.
-Your drawing function for high-level visual tests can usually ignore this parameter or draw 1 instance if it's `null`.
+When not null, indicates the number of shapes to draw for performance testing.
+Your drawing function should handle both visual testing (instances = null) and performance testing (instances = positive number) modes.
     *   **Randomness:** Use `SeededRandom.getRandom()` *inside* the function for reproducible randomness.
 Do not call `SeededRandom.seedWithInteger()`; `RenderTest` handles seeding before calling your drawing function.
     *   **Handling Clipping in Performance Mode:** If your test involves clipping, the drawing function must implement specific logic when running in performance mode (i.e., when `instances` is not `null` and greater than 0).
 The strategy depends on whether your visual test is designed to draw a single primary shape/composition (its `Count` facet is `single`) or multiple shapes (its `Count` facet is `multi*`):
         *   **If Visual Test `Count` is `single` (for drawn shapes):**